 Rachel Kalvert is a psychoanalyst in private practice in Boston seeing both individuals and couples.
 Rachel helps her clients understand their strengths in the workplace and also the patterns that may be causing dissatisfaction or conflict in their professional life.
 Through her consulting firm, Making Parenting WORK, Rachel also provides workshops to support working parents and expectant mothers in the workplace.
 Rachel became a Psychoanalyst after training at Seattle Psychoanalytic Society and Institute, and obtained a MSW from New York University.
 Rachel received her BA from Smith College.

-Elisa Vincent has built a career in human capital and women’s leadership management and consulting.
+Elisa Vincent (past board member) has built a career in human capital and women’s leadership management and consulting.
 She is currently Director, Talent Management and Organizational Design at ThermoFisher Scientific.
 She has held many leadership roles in talent management, learning and development, international and intercultural education, diversity and inclusion strategy and training, and leadership development and coaching, specifically of women across their career journeys.
 Throughout her career, Elisa has been a leader and advocate for women’s advancement in professional and social contexts, having founded women’s leadership programs in many organizations she has worked for.